nalgeon/pokitoki/README.md

 ## Configuration

-Use the `/config` command to change settings on the fly, without restarting the bot.
-You can change almost all config properties, such as:
+Use the `/config` command to change almost any setting on the fly, without restarting the bot.

 -   Add or remove users and chats allowed to interact with the bot (`telegram.usernames` and `telegram.chat_ids`).
 -   Adjust the AI model (`openai.model`), prompt (`openai.prompt`) and params (`openai.params`).